Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Introduction

 \subsection{Related work on HARQ feedback prediction}

 As mentioned in the previous section, different \ac{HARQ} prediction schemes have been proposed and studied in the literature.
-This involves schemes from simple thresholding, e.g. \cite{prediction_cran2}, up to complex machine learning schemes, e.g. \cite{prediction_nn} and \cite{journal_eharq_paper}, which have gained interest in the past period, also in the context of the new Rel.~18 standardization \cite{ai_ml_qc}.
-In the following, we classify these schemes into three categories, where the second, \ac{LLR}-based, and third, subcode-based, can also be interpreted as a joint single category, as they only differ in the processing but use the same raw data:
+The variety of schemes reaches from simple thresholding, e.g. \cite{prediction_cran2}, up to complex machine learning schemes, e.g. \cite{prediction_nn} and \cite{journal_eharq_paper}.
+In particular, the latter has gained interest recently, also in the context of the new Rel.~18 standardization \cite{ai_ml_qc}.
+In the following, we classify these schemes into three categories:

 \begin{enumerate} \item \textbf{Channel-estimation-based feedback prediction:} In \cite{caire_fast_harq}, Makki et al. investigated a mixture of proactive and reactive \ac{HARQ} protocols to reduce the expected latency.
-In the proposed scheme, the receiver accumulates the received signal until the accumulated sum channel gains, which are estimated over quantization regions, exceed a certain threshold associated with a sufficiently high decoding probability.
-In case of an unsuccessful prediction, i.e. the transmitted redundancy is not sufficient for successful decoding, the receiver switches to a reactive \ac{HARQ} approach.
-In \cite{prediction_cran2}, Rost and Prasad and, in \cite{prediction_cran1}, Khalili and Simeone put the channel-estimation-based prediction schemes into the context of \acp{C-RAN} and showed the benefits of early feedback in \acp{C-RAN} with a non-ideal backhaul.
+In the proposed scheme, the receiver accumulates the received signal until the sum channel gain that is estimated over quantization regions, exceeds a certain threshold associated with a sufficiently high decoding probability.
+In case of a negative prediction, i.e. the transmitted redundancy is not sufficient for successful decoding, the receiver switches to a reactive \ac{HARQ} approach.
+In \cite{prediction_cran2}, Rost and Prasad and, in \cite{prediction_cran1}, Khalili and Simeone put the channel-estimation-based prediction schemes into the context of \acp{C-RAN} and showed the benefits of early feedback in \acp{C-RAN} with non-ideal backhaul.

 Besides that, in \cite{deep_ml_eharq_iq}, AlMarshed et al. proposed a Deep \ac{ML} scheme that uses the received complex signal to estimate the decodability of a packet.
-Although being different from the previous schemes, we categorize this scheme as a channel-estimation-based approach because it does not involve the computation of \acp{LLR} or any other channel-code-aware features.
+Although being different from the previously described schemes, we categorize the Deep ML as a channel-estimation-based approach because it does not involve the computation of \acp{LLR} or any other channel-code-aware features.